knightSarai/production-grade-django/README.md

-# Production Grade Django A sample project to demonstrate how to build a production grade Django application.
+# Production Grade Django.

+A sample project to demonstrate how to build a production grade Django application.

 Current status: **In Progress**.